vmware/vic-product/docs/user_doc/vic_vsphere_admin/plugins_vc_windows.md

 - The vCenter Server instance on which to install the plug-in runs on Windows.
 If you are running a vCenter Server appliance instance, see [Install the Client Plug-Ins on a vCenter Server Appliance](plugins_vcsa.md).
 - You deployed the vSphere Integrated Containers appliance.
 For information about deploying the appliance, see [Deploy the vSphere Integrated Containers Appliance](deploy_vic_appliance.md).
 - Log in to the Windows system on which vCenter Server is running.
 You must perform all of the steps in this procedure on this Windows system.

+    **IMPORTANT**: The upgrade script does not function if you have set the `VIC_MACHINE_THUMBPRINT` environment variable on the system on which you run the script.
+Delete the `VIC_MACHINE_THUMBPRINT` environment variable before running the script.
 - In a Web browser, go to  http://<i>vic_appliance_address</i>, scroll down to Infrastructure Deployment Tools, click the link to **download the vSphere Integrated Containers Engine bundle**, and unpack it on the Desktop.

 **Procedure**